 Rather than risking the use of chemicals or the loss of desirable plants, these good cultural practices can help prevent stem blight:

-Roly-poly, pill bug, doodlebug, or sowbug, whatever you call them, the more you know about them, the weirder they get!
+Roly-poly, pillbug, doodlebug, or sowbug, whatever you call them, the more you know about these creatures, the weirder they get.

 First, they are not really bugs.
-They are crustaceans known as woodlice.
-Our garden species of woodlice are in the Armadillidium genus, along with armadillos, and they can roll up into a ball, and often do, when disturbed.
+They are a type of crustacean, called a woodlouse.
+Our garden-variety woodlice are in the Armadillidium genus, making them cousins to armadillos!
+Like armadillos, pillbugs can roll up into a ball, and often do, when disturbed.
 Other woodlice cannot do this.

 Even stranger than being related to armadillos, female woodlice carry fertilized eggs in a marsupial pouch, like a kangaroo!
 They can also reproduce asexually.
-If that weren’t enough, they breath through trachea-like lungs in their feet!
+If that weren’t enough, sowbugs breathe through trachea-like lungs in their feet!
 These fascinating creatures can live for several years, producing two or three generations each year.
 Each brood can include 30 to 80 offspring.
 In particularly rainy years, pillbugs can be a problem in the garden.

 Woodlice prefer cool, dark, moist places - under planters, bricks, hoses, dense vegetation, whatever they can find.
 Having evolved from sea-going crustaceans, such as lobster and crab, water is critical to their survival.
 [Note: don’t eat them.
 Wikipedia says they taste like “strong urine”.
 I don’t know how they found out and I am certainly not going to try it myself!]